DHTMLX/docs-todolist/docs/api/events/clonetask_event.md

 - `parent` - (optional) the ID of the parent task
 - `project` - (optional) the ID of the project
 - `targetId` - (optional) the ID of the target task where the task was pasted
-- `bunch` - (required) an array of objects that were created when copying and then pasted
+- `bunch` - (required) an array of objects that were created on copying and then pasted

 :::info
 To handle the inner events, you can use the [**Event Bus methods**](category/event-bus-methods.md)